lneir/electron-remote-issue/README.md

 # electron-remote-issue
-issue with electron remote in electron 1.6.8
+issue with electron remote in electron 1.6.8 on mac osx

 1. npm install
 2. npm run start
 3. in the app click the button
 4. reload the app (cmd-r)
-5. now click the button a bunch more times (approx 10) and you'll see crash below:
+5. now click the button a bunch more times (approx 15) and you'll see crash below:

 Uncaught Error: Cannot call constructor on missing remote object 36
 Error: Cannot call constructor on missing remote object 36